-Pablo Lorenzo-Eiroa is an Associate Professor Adjunct at the School of Architecture of The Cooper Union, where he is the head professor and coordinator of Design II (fall semester), and teaches digital representation and computation courses for the undergraduate and graduate program.
-He is also the Director of the Digital Representation and Fabrication Certificate program at the school’s Department of Continuing Education, as well as associate professor adjunct (roving critic) at Columbia University Graduate School of Architecture Planning and Preservation.
-Lorenzo-Eiroa was previously an assistant professor at the University of Buenos Aires.
-He has lectured and participated as a visiting critic at The Cooper Union, Princeton University, Pratt Institute, Columbia University, Harvard University, Yale University, Cornell University, the University of Pennsylvania, the Architectural Association, University of Applied Arts Vienna and the University of Buenos Aires.
+Pablo Lorenzo-Eiroa is an Associate Professor Adjunct at the School of Architecture of The Cooper Union, where he is the head professor and coordinator of Design II (fall semester), and teaches digital representation for the undergraduate and graduate program.
+He is also the Director of the Digital Representation and Fabrication Certificate at the Department of Continuing Education.
+Lorenzo-Eiroa was previously appointed associate professor (roving critic) at Columbia University GSAPP and the University of Buenos Aires.
+He has participated as a visiting critic and/or lectured at The Cooper Union, Princeton University, Pratt Institute, Columbia University, Harvard University, Yale University, Cornell University, the University of Pennsylvania, the Architectural Association, University of Applied Arts Vienna and the University of Buenos Aires.

 Working with continuous and discontinuous signs of information, through different media-based interfaces, Professor Pablo Lorenzo-Eiroa's research focuses on constantly questioning assumed cultural structures.
 Through conceptual designs, his work recognizes and displaces the most stable spatial organizations through topological transformations to overcome predetermination.

-Lorenzo-Eiroa collaborated directly with Peter Eisenman as a senior lead designer and project architect on a number of projects since 2002, including three built installations in Europe, the completed Arizona Cardinals Stadium (host of the 2008 NFL Superbowl) and the Second Prize for the Napoli TAV terminal design competition.
-He was also the lead designer for the Richard Meier-Peter Eisenman-Charles Gwathmey-Steven Holl finalist team for the World Trade Center competition organized by the Lower Manhattan Development Corporation.
+Lorenzo-Eiroa collaborated directly with Peter Eisenman as a senior lead designer and project architect on a number of projects, including three built installations in Europe, the completed Arizona Cardinals Stadium (host of the 2008 NFL Superbowl) and the Second Prize for the Napoli TAV terminal design competition.
+He was also the lead designer for the team Meier- Eisenman- Gwathmey- Holl finalist for the World Trade Center competition organized by the Lower Manhattan Development Corporation.

-Pablo Lorenzo-Eiroa is a recognized scholar and in the fields of art, architecture, computation and theory.
-He has received research grants and awards from the Fulbright Program (2001), National Endowment for the Arts (2002), Butler Prize and EC-US at Princeton University (2004), among others.
-He has edited and written many books and is working on upcoming publications.
-Lorenzo-Eiroa authored Instalaciones: Sobre el trabajo de Peter Eisenman (DLO/Robles Ediciones, 2008) after his direct collaboration on more than ten projects with Peter Eisenman.
-He developed relational computer based graphics for the book Solsona: Justo Solsona: Entrevistas, Apuntes Para Una Autobiografia (Ediciones Infinito, 1998 - Buenos Aires) and has published a yearly course manual entitled Analog and Digital Strategies Between Interfaces since 2006.
-He also co-edited Life in Formation: On Responsive Information and Variations in Architecture with Aaron Sprecher and Shai Yeshayahu (ACADIA) after he co-chaired the ACADIA 2010 conference at The Cooper Union.
-He recently co-edited Architecture In Formation with Aaron Sprecher, to be released by Routledge in September of 2013 after a peer review process.
-Lorenzo-Eiroa received his undergraduate and graduate degrees in architecture from the University of Buenos Aires.
-He completed a post-graduate seminar at the Superior School of Fine Arts Ernesto de la Carcova and holds an M.Arch II from Princeton University.
-He taught five years at the University of Buenos Aires, where he also developed research for the SICyT, and published-edited many articles.
+Pablo Lorenzo-Eiroa has received research grants and awards from the Fulbright Program (2001), National Endowment for the Arts (2002), Butler Prize and EC-US at Princeton University (2004), among others.
+Lorenzo-Eiroa authored Instalaciones: Sobre el trabajo de Peter Eisenman (2008), developed relational computer based graphics for the book Solsona: Justo Solsona: Entrevistas ...
+(Infinito, 1998) and has published a yearly course manual entitled Analog and Digital Strategies Between Interfaces since 2006.
+He also co-edited Life in Formation with Aaron Sprecher and Shai Yeshayahu after he co-chaired the ACADIA 2010 conference at The Cooper Union.
+He recently co-edited Architecture In Formation with Aaron Sprecher, to be released by Routledge in 2013 after a peer review process.
+After receiving his undergraduate and graduate degrees in architecture from the University of Buenos Aires, he completed a post-graduate seminar at the Superior School of Fine Arts Ernesto de la Carcova and later completed his M.Arch II at Princeton University.

 Projects & Links